Government Healthcare Investigation Lawyers

-The Federal Bureau of Investigation, the U.S. Postal Service, and the Office of the Inspector General are charged with the investigation of health care fraud.
-Since its inception in March 2007, the Federal Strike Force has charged more than 1,500 defendants who collectively have falsely billed the Medicare program for nearly $5 billion.
+Charged with investigating healthcare fraud are the Federal Bureau of Investigation, the U.S. Postal Service, and the Office of the Inspector General.
+Since March 2007, the Federal Strike Force has charged more than 1,500 defendants.
+Combined, they have falsely billed the Medicare program for nearly $5 billion.

 - Federal Bureau of Investigation (FBI)